 3. Conduct Regular IT Infrastructure Assessments: Regularly review your existing technology to identify devices and software approaching end-of-life, evaluate their performance and security, and prioritise areas for improvement.

-Executing tangible lifecycle strategies will allow businesses to significantly mitigate the adverse effects of aging technology.
+Executing tangible lifecycle strategies will allow businesses to significantly mitigate the adverse effects of ageing technology.
 This focused approach reduces security risks and operational inefficiencies, fostering a culture of continuous improvement and innovation.

 Related: The Importance of having a Technology Roadmap for Your Business